-- Easily deploy a collaboration suite that is seamlessly integrated into the Microsoft ecosystem of Office 365 productivity tools, which is already consumed as a service.
+- Easily deploy a collaboration suite that is seamlessly integrated into the Microsoft ecosystem of Microsoft 365 productivity tools, which is already consumed as a service.

 - Drive collaboration even when project teams are distributed across multiple locations, because the collaborative platform provides tools and creates a “virtual project vault” that is accessible even when the team members are not all in the same facility.

 - Save costs by replacing or consolidating purpose-built online meeting software such as WebEx, Zoom, and Go-To-Meeting (with a caveat that Teams covers all use-cases that enterprise customers demand of these purpose built tools).

 - Quickly enable standard integrations with leading SaaS apps (beyond Microsoft’s own tools) to let users work with their favorite apps without having to ever leave the platform.